dkfans/keeperfx-website/docs/privacy-policy.md

 Data Storage and Protection

-We take security seriously, and passwords are hashed to protect them.
-The server administrator is the only one with access to all other data.
+We take security seriously.
+Passwords are hashed to protect them.
+The server administrator is the only one with access to non public data.
 Usernames and uploaded content are visible to the public.

 Data Sharing